ayfoo1/fyp/README.md

 Column value: true,false

-**Steps to perform on data:**\
+**Steps to perform on data:**
   1) Select features to look into (revenue, incident type, incident year, employee count, assets lost)

-  Preprocess: get each feature into a column and combine all columns to get the proper dataframe for visualisation
+  **Preprocess**: get each feature into a column and combine all columns to get the proper dataframe for visualisation

   2) Get all revenue entries (in many different currencies) Convert all currencies to USD